Framework-agnostic Semantically-aware Global Reasoning for Segmentation: Method

-The key to ensuring the ``semanticness" of our concept regions and hence tokens is in the first step where the $K$ concept representations are learned across the dataset.
-Because we want, ideally, concepts to represent object instances or even parts of object instances, the number of concepts we learn must be a multiple of object classes (unlike \cite{chen2019graph,cheng2021per}).
-Further, since we do not assume instance-level annotations, we use connected components over the ground truth semantic segmentation annotations to provide a {\em lower} bound to the number of concepts that should be active in a given training image.
-We assume that a subset of $L$ (out of $K$) concepts can be active in each image and guide the learning of concept representations by matching concept regions to the class-specific connected components using a greedy matching strategy (similar to MDETR \cite{kamath2021mdetr}).
-Since the connected components are the {\em lower} bound, the matching from concepts to connected components is many-to-one.
-The supervision is such that the union of the concepts is encouraged to correspond to the connected component mask.
-To ensure that concepts matched to the same connected component are not identical, we force the concept regions corresponding to those tokens to be dissimilar by minimizing pairwise cosine similarity measure.
+The key to ensuring the ``semanticness" of our {\em concept regions}, and hence tokens, is in the first step where the $K$ concept embeddings are learned across the dataset.
+The concept embeddings are randomly initialized and in practice implemented by $1\times1$ convolution.
+Since we want our tokens to ideally represent object instances or even parts of the instances, the number of concepts we learn must be substantially larger than the number of object classes (unlike \cite{chen2019graph,cheng2021per}).
+Since we do not use instance-level annotations, we use connected components over semantic segmentation annotations to provide a {\em lower} bound to the number of concepts that should be active in a given training image.
+We assume that a subset of $L$ (of $K$) concepts can be active in each image and guide the learning of concept embeddings by matching the {\em concept regions}, that drive the latent tokens, to the class-specific connected components using a greedy matching strategy (similar to MDETR \cite{kamath2021mdetr}).
+Since connected components are the {\em lower} bound, the matching from {\em concept regions} to connected components is many-to-one ({\em i.e.}, multiple {\em concept regions} can be matched to a connected component).
+The supervision is such that the union of the {\em concept regions} that are matched to a connected component corresponds to the entire component.
+To ensure spatial diversity of the {\em concept regions} matched to a particular component, we minimize the pairwise cosine similarity between them.

-In what follows we will detail each of our design choices as well as the metrics we defined to measure the semantics of resulting intermediate representations (see Section~\ref{sec:metric}).